trek10inc/aws-lambda-debugger/README.md

 That's it!!!

+*How the magic works:* By putting the `require` call at the end of the module, it is the last thing to be evaluated before the module is loaded by Lambda.
+For whatever reason, Node provides access to the parent module and does not or can not stop us from mutating that parent module.
+This allows us to reach up into the parent and swap the handler before it is executed.
+The proxy code takes over and launches your handler in the child process instead.

 ### Configure the proxy via environment variables

 There are 3 magic environment variables that need to be set: